constructpm/qt-build/README.md

     1. check the action suceeded
     2. check the artefacts it built are correct/work for you
     3. keep tweaking `main.yml` until the action builds the version you want successfully
-5. once you have a successful build, tag the commit with the Qt version number to trigger a release build (`git tag v6.7.1 && git push --tags`)
+5. once you have a successful build, merge/rebase your PR into `main`
-6. merge your PR (or rebase, up to you)
+6. Then tag the latest commit on `main` with the Qt version number to trigger a release build (`git tag v6.7.1 && git push --tags`)

 Now to use the library you have built do something like: